 Blade is sharp and durable

-If you’re simply in the market for a carving knife for the big day (ahem, Thanksgiving), this two-piece set that includes both a knife and a fork is going to make carving a breeze.
+If you’re simply in the market for a carving knife for the big day (Thanksgiving), this two-piece set that includes both a knife and a fork is going to make carving a breeze.
 The high carbon stainless steel blade is super-sharp, making it ideal for carving the toughest, hardest-to-reach meat off the bones of your Thanksgiving turkey.
 The 8-inch knife comes with a triple-riveted, synthetic handle for absolute firm support, balance, and comfort when carving deeply into a turkey.
-While it may not be as comfortable or aesthetically pleasing as pakkawood, it certainly does the job.
+While it may not be as aesthetically pleasing as pakkawood, the classic black handle has its own charm.

 Blade Length: 8 inches

-Best Set: Hammer Stahl Carving Knife and Fork Set
+Best for Gifting: Hammer Stahl Carving Knife and Fork Set

 Good for beginners